Connect with us

 Sat, 23 Dec 2023 10:00:00 +0000

-Reporters analyzed more than $730,000 in charges, more than $215,000 owed by 12 patients and their families.
+Reporters analyzed more than $730,000 in charges, including more than $215,000 owed by 12 patients and their families.

 More changes are on Washington’s agenda next year; federal regulators are expected to develop a Biden administration plan to bar medical debt from affecting credit scores.
 But as this important project has shown since its start in 2018, patients are often their own best advocates.

 “If I’m able to push back a little bit against this massive system, well, hey, maybe other people can, too,” said Jered Gebel of Alaska, who fought back against disparities and outright errors in charges for his wife’s chemotherapy.
-“And who knows, maybe eventually health care prices can down.”
+“And who knows, maybe eventually health care prices can come down.”

 Check out this year’s stories below to learn more about how you can protect yourself and your loved ones from a big, unexpected, or downright wrong bill.